How to Secure Your Business’s Social Media Accounts

 In addition to this, public WiFi networks may also expose your computer to malware and viruses.
 Yes, installing antivirus software can be helpful, but switching to a private WiFi network is undoubtedly the best option.

 Step 7: Prepare for the Worst

 When it comes to network security, nothing is guaranteed.
-There always is a chance, no matter how slim, for hackers to gain access to your social media account.
+There always is a chance, no matter how slim, for cybercriminals to gain access to your social media account.

 An employee might miss a critical error, a button can be clicked by mistake, a malicious agent can find backdoor access into your account.

 You must have a crisis plan in place to cover the circumstances where something goes wrong.

 Employees should be trained on how to respond quickly and effectively.
 Having a contingency plan that outlines testing and evaluation guidelines can also be useful to control the damage.

 Keep in mind that social media happens in real-time.
 This also means your response to any unauthorized entry or a hacking attempt will happen in real-time as well.

 We highly recommend using social media management tools that allow you to oversee all communication at once.
 They will immediately alert you in case of a potentially harmful situation or odd activity on your accounts.